radanalyticsio/oshinko-s2i/README.md

 ## Remaking image context directories when things change

-The image context directories are generated with the concreate tool and contain the artifacts needed to build the images.
+The image context directories are generated with the cekit tool and contain the artifacts needed to build the images.
 They are:

     * pyspark-build